 |Personal expenses||1,500 to 2,000|

-Admission requirements for studying Veterinary in Poland
+Admission Requirements for Veterinary Program in Poland

 - High school or secondary education (12+ in biology and chemistry)